 By Nick Nilsson

-Here's a list of the training "rules" I break on a regular basis...and how and why YOU should, too.
+Here's a list of the training "rules" I break on a regular basis, both in muscle-building training and in fat-loss training.

 1. I do high reps for building muscle